domus123/udacity_de_capstone/README.md

   * data_etl.py: Python pipeline and modules are all here
   * main.py: main function to be runned
   * requirements.txt: python requirements
+  * .config: Configuration file, used for giving PATHS and credentials when needed

 ## Data Files